-WVATS and our two subcontractors provide device demonstrations to consumers.
-All staff and subcontractors are thoroughly trained in how to provide a proper demonstration.
-Staff provide a detailed overview of the devices available to meet a specific need, providing the consumer with the opportunity to have hands-on experience with the devices in order to make an informed decision.
+WVATS along with clinics housed at the center and our subcontractors provide device demonstrations to consumers.
+All staff, partners, and subcontractors are thoroughly trained in how to provide a proper demonstration.
+The clinic provides a detailed overview of the devices available to meet the child or adult's specific communication needs, providing the consumer with the opportunity to have hands-on experience with the devices in order to make an informed decision.
+The subcontractor is able to provide information and recommendations to the clients on the bike that is best for their needs.
 Staff provide resources for vendors, funding and referrals to support the consumers in acquiring the technology that best meets their needs.
-WVATS has scheduled demonstration events during larger events throughout the state.
-WVATS also provides demonstrations to walk-in consumers and by request.
-The program strives to ensure inventory includes the necessary items to provide a quality demonstration to consumers.
-If no other option is available, WVATS is equipped to provide demonstrations on appropriate equipment via distance technology.
+The UCEDD Communication and Assistive Technology (CAAT) Clinic does communication device demonstrations on behalf of WVATS.
+Employee accommodation device demonstrations are used with the Employment Services Clinic.
+WVATS participates in a multidisciplinary clinic with WVU Speech and Occupational Therapy Department on campus.
+This clinic allows WVATS to bring devices for demonstrations, providing options to families that they were unaware of.
+WVATS provides demonstrations to their consumers when requested or during an evaluation.
+The program strives to ensure inventory includes the necessary items to provide quality demonstrations to consumers.
+If no other option is available, WVATS is equipped to provide demonstrations via Zoom, call, etc. that best meets the consumers needs due to travel restrictions.

-6. The online page for this specific activity www.wvats.cedwvu.org/wvats-services/ can be found at:
+6. The online page for this specific activity https://wvats.cedwvu.org/wvats-services/ can be found at:

-Module L: Training
+Module L: Training/Educational Activities